 We hope this finds you well, as we indeed currently live in unusual times.

 Recent updates to the Federal Income Tax Filing Dates were changed.
 Following our commitment to keeping you informed we wanted to briefly update you on some recent developments in the tax and business realm.

 Last weekend (IRS, 03.21.2020) the US Treasury announced that the federal income tax filing due date is automatically extended from April 15 to July 15.
 The previously announced extension of time to pay 2019 income taxes due ...

 It has become increasingly difficult to ignore the increasing amount of media and press coverage of the growing cannabis (CBD) business opportunities in the market today.

 CBD, a nonintoxicating compound found in cannabis, is everywhere we look.
 Their extractions can also be inhaled or vaped easily with the use of an enail kit.
 Coffee shops across the country offer “calming” CBD infusions for your morning cappuccino.
-Boutique makeup brands are churning out CBD moisturizers, claiming the compound’s anti-inflammatory properties.
-As of October 2018, 46 states have passed some kind of CBD legalization.
+Boutique makeup brands are churning out CBD moisturizers, claiming the compound’s anti-inflammatory properties and inducing them in CBD sleep softgels.
+As of October 2018, 46 states have passed some kind of CBD legalization. ...

 With the anticipation of rising interest rates, sky-rocketing oil prices, volatile markets, and political forces impacting the real estate markets, the frenzy to real estate commission rebate has impacted the sales portfolios is continuing, but at unprecedented prices, especially for waterfront & beachfront homes for sale in Fort Lauderdale.
 Daily, I’m asked two related questions: Should I sell and should I do a tax-deferred exchange?